Rupeshkotha/Queuectl/readme.md

 ## Overview

-QueueCTL is a command line tool to effectively manage your background jobs.
-It is a simple but powerful way to enqueue, process and monitor background jobs, with integrated retry and dead letter queue support.
+QueueCTL is the command line interface for managing your background jobs with queue and worker.
+It offers a simple but powerful API for enqueuing, processing and monitoring background jobs, with native support for retry and dead letter queue.

 ### Key Features